Terms and Conditions of Enrolment

 4.4 Use reasonable endeavours to meet deadlines set by the Industry Partner to which the Participant is assigned in respect of the development of the digital product/s or service/s.

-4.5 Comply with all the obligations / duties set out under this Agreement.
+4.5 Comply with all the obligations / duties set out under this Agreement and by the terms and procedures contained within the Participant Handbook.

 5.1 The Participant warrants that he/she has not and shall not enter any agreements which may conflict with this agreement.